junebee66/CoVision/README.md

 ## **🫱 How to Use?**
 ![video is not loaded, please try again](assets/point-cloud-feature.png)
 ### **🛑 DISCLAIMER 🛑**
 This project is still in progress stage.
-Most functions work, but it might take up to 30 second to 1 minute to load in the very beginning for the handpose, object detection, and 3D camera library.
+Most functions work, but it might take up to 30 second to 1 minute to load in the beginning to laod libraries.
 Thank you for your patience!

 ### **⭐️ Website Functionality**
->This camera converts the captured video from the user’s webcam into 3D point clouds.
-The user can interact (pushing/pulling) the points to create new meshes.
-As the user is creating, the camera will continuously scan the mesh user created to try to recognize what object it visually looks like.
-The detected object name will be searched into Google Books API and start generating new storyline.
-The final story paragraph can later be exported as .txt file for user's future usage.
+>In “Covision”, users are able to hear each other and discuss just like regular in-person conversations.
+However, the fact of being online and using this platform create a filter that provides a distance between two users, preventing aggressive conversations that might lead into fights.
+User will type their ideas down and let “CoVision” to generate 3D point cloud models in their shared virtual space.
+By moving around in the space, the user are able to spawn objects at their desired locations.
+In the end, you will see a point cloud collage created by both users that is monitored by google’s algorithm as the best images on the internet.

 **1️⃣ Camera Settings**
 > Make sure the camera consent button is checked to enable the point cloud camera start miorring web camera image into digital point cloud.